Home > Tours > Canada Tours > West Coast Tours > Whales & Bears of British Columbia

 In the afternoon, we board Zodiacs with a naturalist guide who leads a 2hr 30min to three hour whale-observation excursion (depending on the low-tide schedule, this activity may take place earlier in the day).
 Our goal is to see humpback and grey whales, but it is also common to come across orcas, seals and sea lions among the rocky headlands.
 Today's driving time should not exceed two hours.
 Stay: Canadian Princess Lodge & Marina (or similar) (L).

+Today our leader will take us on an easy hike on the Rainforest Figure Eight trail, an hour-long walk along wooden boardwalks through the majestic forest.
+This is a peaceful trail and we will be surrounded by a dense foliage of ferns, Western Red Cedar and Western Hemlock trees.
+Keep your eyes peeled for birdlife - our tour leaders have reported sightings of Steller's jays and Rufous hummingbirds!
 Late this afternoon, we board Zodiacs for a 2hr 30min expedition to observe black bears and bald eagles (depending on the low-tide schedule, this activity may take place earlier in the day).
 In the wilderness of Clayoquot Sound, black bears search for crabs and clams on the rocky beaches.
 We travel the fjord inlet by Zodiac, looking in sheltered bays and stopping to see any black bears we find from the comfort of our vessel.
 Stay: Canadian Princess Lodge & Marina (or similar).

 Depart Ucluelet and drive for four hours to Campbell River on the north shore of Vancouver Island.
 Campbell River is known as the salmon capital of the world for its hugely impressive salmon runs, where five species of Pacific salmon swim the river.
 It has been designated a Heritage River for its importance in British Columbia; following the fish are bears, seals, kingfishers and eagles.

 This afternoon, we stop at Cathedral Grove Provincial Park to see the last remains of the temperate rainforest that covered the island more than a 1,000 years ago.
 This is one of the most accessible areas of giant Douglas fir trees in the province and there are many trails enabling us to meander through Douglas fir, western hemlock, grand fir and western red cedar trees.
-Stay: Painter's Lodge (or similar).
+Stay: Painter's Lodge/Coast Discovery Inn (or similar).

 Board a covered boat for a full-day excursion to the Orford River area (on the mainland of British Columbia) to observe grizzly bears in their natural habitat.
 Conservative estimates suggest there are 10,000 grizzly (brown) bears in British Columbia, with 92 percent of the original habitat of grizzlies still occupied.
 The abundance of spawning salmon in the Orford River at this time of year brings grizzlies down to feast.
 A two-hour journey by boat with a spectacular backdrop of mountainous scenery brings us to the mouth of the Orford River.

 From here, we take a short bus journey inland, where there are five viewing platforms from which to spot the bears.
 We visit one or sometimes two of these platforms, where we hope to observe the bears catching and feeding on salmon, sometimes with cubs in tow.
 On the boat journey to and from the Orford River, we may also see black bears, orcas, humpback and grey whales, dolphins, porpoises and sea lions.
-Stay: Painter's Lodge (or similar) (B/L).
+Stay: Painter's Lodge/Coast Discovery Inn (or similar) (B/L).

 Board a ferry for a 10-minute journey across the Discovery Passage to Quadra Island, where we spend the day exploring the island trails and beaches by foot.
 Our leader will determine the best trail based on the group's preference and ability, but options include the Shallaligan Pass Trail along Quadra Island's coastline, which offers panoramic ocean views, or the Heriot Ridge Trail that passes through the bush and out onto a ridge for coastal views galore.

 There is also an optional three-hour sea kayaking excursion from Quadra Island.
 Accompanied by kayak and marine life observation guides, there is never a dull moment as we paddle by kayak around Quadra Island – we could see soaring eagles, oystercatchers, herons, cormorants, gulls and, if lucky, seals, sea lions, dolphins and porpoises.
 The mountain views offer a stunning backdrop to this excursion, which is suitable for beginners.
-Stay: Painter's Lodge (or similar) (B/L).
+Stay: Painter's Lodge/Coast Discovery Inn (or similar) (B/L).

 Trip Inclusions